Summary: Lean Startup by Eric Ries

 Starting Small: The Power of the MVP

-Before pouring significant resources into a new product, it's wise to test the waters.
+Before pouring significant resources into a new product, it is wise to test the waters.
 The Lean Startup suggests beginning with a Minimum Viable Product (MVP).
-Think of the MVP as a prototype – a basic version of your product idea designed to test its validity in the real market.
-As Ries eloquently puts it, "The MVP is that version of the product that enables a full turn of the Build-Measure-Learn loop with a minimum amount of effort and the least amount of development time."
+Think of the MVP as a prototype—a basic version of your product idea designed to test its validity in the real market.
+As Ries eloquently puts it, "The MVP is that version of the product that enables a full turn of the Build-Measure-Learn loop with minimum effort and the least development time."

 The Build-Measure-Learn Cycle: Iteration at Its Best